jameshiester/indy-network/README.md

 ## Creating DIDs

-Stewards and trustees will need to create one or more DIDs.
+Additional stewards and trustees will need to create one or more DIDs.
 The directions are as follows:

 1. Install indy-cli-rs from https://github.com/hyperledger/indy-cli-rs
 2. Generate random 32 character seed.
 Example in Bash: `head -c 32 /dev/random | base64 | head -c 32`